NemoDarjeeling/Fintech512/week7/sql/sqlite.md

     Name;
 ### join
 #### inner join
 It matches each row from the albums table with every row from the artists table based on the join condition (artists.ArtistId = albums.ArtistId) specified after the ON keyword.
-If the join condition evaluates to true (or 1), the columns of rows from both albums and artists tables are included in the result set.
+If the join condition evaluates to true (or 1), the columns of rows from both albums and artists tables are included in the result set.（交集）
 SELECT
     Title,(a column in 'albums')
     Name(a column in 'artists')